Nadex call spreads let you trade a trending market with limited risk and staying power

 Every trade has built-in protection from sudden price spikes.

 Instead of getting stopped out when the market turns against your position, your spread will stay at the minimum value.
 If and when the market turns profitable again, you are still able to profit.

 You get the protection of a stop-loss, without getting stopped out.

 Tick-for-Tick Price Changes

 Unlike binary options which are priced as a probability, Nadex spread prices move in greater linearity with the price of the underlying.
 Within the range of the spread, when the underlying market moves up or down, the spread value moves with it.

 1. Choose your market and expiration

-The Nadex desktop and mobile platforms make it easy to select markets.
+The Nadex web-based and mobile platforms make it easy to select markets.
 Whatever your trading style— technical analysis, fundamental research, or trending news—the platforms are robust and adaptable.